joaquinvanschoren/meta-learn.github.io/ index.md

 *The two best papers submitted will be presented as 15-minutes contributed talks*

-Submissions can be made through [To be done](http://metalearning.ml)
+Submissions can be made through [CMT3](https://cmt3.research.microsoft.com/MLW2017)

 ## Accepted Papers  ##